ferlopezm94/typescript-starter/README.md

 ### ESLint and Prettier

-Just as a good commit convention is important, so is it a good style guide to write consistent, reusable and clean code.
-That's what ESLint will be use for, to identify and report on patterns found in our codebase that don't follow a set of stablished rules.
+Just as a good commit convention is important, so it is a good style guide to write consistent, reusable, and clean code.
+That's what ESLint will be used for, to identify and report on patterns found in our codebase that don't follow a set of established rules.

 In conjunction with [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky), we'll be able to run ESLint against staged git files in a pre-commit check (run after staging your changes and running `git commit` and before a commit is completed).